Matthew Kershaw

-Matthew Kershaw is a Gemini Award nominated television producer and film and television writer.
+Matthew Kershaw is a Canadian Gemini Award nominated television producer and film and television writer.
 He is the co-creator and producer of the award-winning series At the End of My Leash.
 At the End of My Leash is known in the United States as In the Dog House and currently airs on ION, and previously aired on Animal Planet.